 The prison of unforgiveness

 I googled my name.
 Wait, hear me out, I had a good reason.
 Besides, you’ve probably done it too.
 My actions were motivated by slacking, which I suppose is the ultimate oxymoron, but it is true.
-I discovered someone was in a self-constructed prison of unforgiveness.
+What I found was someone I don’t know in a self-constructed prison of unforgiveness.

 2 Corinthians 11:30, “If I must boast, I will boast of the things that show my weaknesses.”
 NIV